-This manual is designed with a Quick Start path that outlines the necessary procedures to get your model up and a running in the shortest time possible.
+This manual is designed with a Quick Start path that outlines the necessary procedures to get your model up and running in the shortest time possible.
 If you are an experienced R/C enthusiast, you will find it helpful and fast.
 Be sure and read through the rest of the manual to learn about important safety, maintenance, and adjustment procedures.
 Turn to page 7 to begin.

-We know you're excited about getting your new Jato on the road, but it's very important that you take some time to read through the Owners Manual.
-This manual contains all the necessary setup, break-in, tuning, and operating procedures that allow you to unlock the incredible performance and adjustment potential that Traxxas engineers designed into Jato.
-It's important to read and follow the procedures in this manual.
-Jato contains new technologies in the engine, suspension, and transmission operation that you may not be familiar with.
+allow you to unlock the incredible performance and adjustment potential that Traxxas engineers designed into Nitro 4-Tec 3.3.
+Even if you are an experienced R/C enthusiast, it's important to read and follow the procedures in this manual.
+Nitro 4-Tec 3.3 contains new technologies in the engine, suspension, and transmission operation that you may not be familiar with.
 Pay particular attention to the fuel and break-in requirements for the engine.
 The advanced design of the TRX 3.3 Racing Engine has a special break-in procedure that has been developed and proven to produce the best-performing engine possible.
 Using traditional or old-fashioned procedures could reduce engine performance and longevity.